Neuri: Legacy

-The Neuri may have left traces of their presence in the region of the Desna, Pripyat, and middle Dnieper rivers in the form of Baltic-derived hydronyms and typonyms which pre-date the migration of Slavic peoples into this area.
-However, the presumed etymology of the tribal name, as well as other linguistic evidence, suggests that their legacy may be continued in the Slavic zone.
+The Neuri have left traces of their presence in the region of the Dzyasna, Prypyats, and middle Dnyapro rivers in the form of Baltic-derived hydronyms and toponyms which pre-date the migration of Slavic peoples into this area.

 Society

 Culture

 According to the Greek author Herodotus of Halicarnassus, the Neuri followed Scythian customs.
 This claim might have referred only to the southernmost sections of the Neuri, who were neighbours of the Scythian Aroteres tribe.

-Herodotus also claimed that the Neuri "seemed to be magicians," and that all members of their tribe would allegedly each year transform themselves into wolves for some days before being restored to their human form.
+Herodotus also claimed that the Neuri "seemed to be magicians," and that all members of their tribe would allegedly each year would become a wolf for some days before being restored to their human form.
 This might suggest that the Neuri performed cults in which they wore wolf skins and masks, and that the wolf might have been a totem animal of this tribe.